Top 10 High-Rises to Live on the Las Vegas Strip in 2026 — Las Vegas real estate

 The 219-unit twin-tower complex features the largest standard floor plans of any Las Vegas high-rise: 2,800 sq ft minimum, up to 11,000+ sq ft for combined penthouse units.
 Amenities include a resort pool, championship tennis courts, wine cellar, theater, library, and what is widely considered the valley's most extensive concierge program.

 HOA fees reflect the amenity load: $1,800-$3,200/month per GLVAR records.
-For buyers who want high-rise living without the Strip's noise and tourism traffic, ONE Queensridge Place is the premier alternative — and the only high-rise option that delivers a residential neighborhood setting.
+For buyers who want high-rise living without the Strip's noise and tourism traffic, ONE Queensridge Place is the flagship alternative — and the only high-rise option that delivers a residential neighborhood setting.

 For more on Queensridge and surrounding communities, explore our communities page and all Las Vegas neighborhoods.